rajkumarpatel2602/device_driver/Beaglebone_setup.md

 7) make a SSh connection from pc ssh -l root 192.168.7.2

-## use this command to install an openssh server on your ubuntu host
+## To install an openssh server on your ubuntu host
 sudo apt-get install openssh-server

 ## Build root